Unfortunately many of us have heard the statistic that one woman in Australia is killed every week by a current or former partner.

 This problem doesn’t just impact women, one in three victims of family violence and abuse is a male.
 But the most vulnerable victims of family violence are the children of the relationship, who have no power to leave or protect themselves.

-At a seminar for family lawyers, the speaker referred to a telephone survey of 2,000 randomly selected people where the majority of those questioned, both men and women, had been assaulted within the criminal definition of that word by an intimate partner.
+At a seminar for family lawyers the speaker told us about a telephone survey of 2,000 randomly selected people.
+The majority of those questioned, both men and women, had been assaulted within the criminal definition of that word by an intimate partner.
 None of the family lawyers present at this seminar objected to that statistic.

 - Domestic violence is a broad ranging issue that impacts people you know and care about